 For example, a home security system is a great Alexa helper because it can activate and deactivate the system, check the status of your security system, and turn off alarms.

-Unfortunately, not every security system works with Amazon Alexa, but there are a few options that will work for most people.
+Unfortunately, not every security system works with Amazon Alexa, but a few options will work for most people.

 Here are some of the door motion detectors we recommend for use with Amazon Alexa.

 What door sensors work with Alexa?